johannabosch/Microbiome-Analysis-Using-Clusters/README.md

 The tutorial is written in Bookdown format and covers each command and tool used step-by-step to run these commands in the cluster, and export your data afterwards for further downstream analysis.
 The analysis methods are formally reviewed in Bosch et al. [^3], and outline each plug-in that is used, their associated references and the results of the study - methods are outlined in Chapter 3.

+To access the tutorial, click this link: https://johannabosch.github.io/Microbiome-Analysis-Using-Clusters/

 ### 🧬 **A brief review of the data used in this analysis:**

   The data used in this analysis was taken from a thesis project that focuses on the transfer of seabird nutrients from a seabird nesting colony in Cape St. Mary’s Ecological Reserve (Newfoundland, Canada) [^3].
 Review this graphical abstract to understand the ecological processes taking place here: